Aetherinox/csf-firewall/README.md

 <br />

 ## Traefik Integration with CSF WebUI
-To integrate CSF into Docker and Traefik so that you can access it via a domain and secure it:
+To integrate the CSF WebUI into Docker and Traefik so that you can access it via a domain and secure it:

 <br />

-Open `/etc/csf/csf.conf` and change the `UI_IP` value that the CSF WebUI is bound to.
-By default, the value is empty which binds CSF's WebUI to all IPs.
+Open `/etc/csf/csf.conf` and change the `UI_IP`.
+This specifies the IP address that the CSF WebUI will bind to.
+By default, the value is empty and binds CSF's WebUI to all IPs on your server.

 Find
 ```shell ignore